CrimsonTome/CrimsonTome/README.md

 <!--![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=crimsontome&show_icons=true&theme=dark)-->

-The chart is based off the file size of x langauge in in my repos, and do not always reflect what I know more of or like to use
+The chart is based off the file size of x langauge in in my repos including forks, and does not always reflect what I know more of or like to use
 ![](https://raw.githubusercontent.com/CrimsonTome/ghstats/master/generated/overview.svg)
 ![](https://raw.githubusercontent.com/CrimsonTome/ghstats/master/generated/languages.svg)

-- 👋 Hi, I’m @CrimsonTome
+- 👋 Hi, I’m @CrimsonTome - an admin @[Freeside](https://freeside.co.uk).
+You can also find us at our new organisation page [here](https://github.com/freesidehulluni)
 - 👀 I’m interested in Computer Science, Sociology and Psychology
 - 🌱 I’m currently working on <https://github.com/CrimsonTome/crimsontome-blog>
   - As part of this I am learning HTML, CSS and JS